 - Scholarships or bursaries (funded elsewhere by the Foundation)

-- Activities of religious organizations that serve primarily their membership and/or their direct religious purposes
+- Activities of religious organizations that serve primarily their membership and/or direct religious purposes

 - The establishment of or addition to endowment funds

 There is no maximum limit on the amount of funds organizations may request; however, we strongly encourage applicants to keep their requests reasonable.
 Funding is limited and there are many vital organizations within our community applying for funds.
-For information, the largest grant issued last year was $23,556, while most grants were under $10,000.
+For information, last year most grants were under $10,000.

 We are always happy to help!
 Please reach out to CVCF Staff with any questions